assembler/browsernizer/README.md

       config.supported "Firefox", "4"
       config.supported "Opera", "11.1"
       config.supported "Chrome", "7"

       config.location  "/browser.html"
+      config.exclude   %r{^/assets}
     end

 It states that IE9+, FF4+, Opera 11.1+ and Chrome 7+ are supported.
 Non listed browsers are considered to be supported regardless of their version.
 Unsupported browsers will be redirected to `/browser.html` page.

+By default, only requests with `HTTP_ACCEPT` header set to `text/html` are processed.
+Sometimes this header is not set by the browser.
+To overcome this issue, the `exclude` option is added to the config.

+You can specify which paths you wish to exclude with `exclude` method.
+It accepts string or regular expression.
+You can specify multiple paths by calling the `config.exclude` multiple times.

 If you wish to completely prevent some browsers from accessing website (regardless of their version), for now you can specify some really high